During College Years

 The point of "teaching" experience (when applying for an ETA to middle and high schools) is to have a track record that shows you have taken an interest in working with children, so "teaching" for these Fulbright assignments embraces a wider background (e.g. camp counselor).

-Nevertheless, the value of classroom teaching experience cannot be discounted.
+The value of classroom teaching experience cannot however be underestimated.

 On the other hand, they may be turned off by an applicant who over-asserts her ability to take over a whole classroom, even though this ability may well be true (e.g. by having a masters in education).